About Vatnajökull Iceland's Largest Glacier

 Vatnajökull, besides being the largest glacier in Iceland and Europe (by volume), apparently holds the Guinness Book of World Records for "World’s Longest Sight Line” as it is said that the glacier can be seen from Slættaratindur, the Faroe Islands’ highest mountain - more than 500 km away!

 And, as if that weren't enough, Iceland´s highest mountain, Hvannadalshnjúkur, is technically within Vatnajokull; it dominates the southern part of the glacier.
 Despite being “only” 2,110 meters high, hiking to the summit is easier than one might think.
 It is certainly physically challenging to get to the top but, technically it is not complicated.
-The presence of numerous crevasses and ever changing weather still calls for expert guiding.
+The presence of numerous crevasses and ever-changing weather still calls for expert guidance.
 This is certainly an adventure well worth the effort.

 Vatnajökull National Park has many amazing areas.
 Svínafellsjökull is a breathtaking outlet glacier of Vatnajökull glacier and the scenery and views are simply stunning.
 This is where many of our Glacier tours take place.
 Another is Skaftafell which is well known for its natural wonders and the activities available.
 Enjoy!